Souikey/FAIRmat-NFDI-STS-format-areaB/README.md

 ## I/V, dI/dV and d<sup>2</sup>I/dV<sup>2</sup> curves
 Today, I/V curves are recored by means of a phase senstive detection device, such as a lock-in amplifier.
 Depending on the correct usage of the lock-in amplifier, this allows the user to filter the I/V, dI/dV and d<sup>2</sup>I/dV<sup>2 signal and to approximatelly measure the dI/dV and d<sup>2</sup>I/dV<sup>2</sup> data.

 The following are the parameter set involved in STS.
-( - )  Parameters recorded during measurment employing the SPECS Group GmbH Nanonis BP5e (not as ordered by the BP5e software)
+Most parameters are recorded during measurment employing the SPECS Group GmbH Nanonis BP5e (not in the order read by the BP5e software)

-( + )  Parameters stemming from FAIRMat-NFDI consortia discussions
+Parameters marked with + stem from FAIRMat-NFDI consortia discussions

 ## Parameter description of STS
+### File type
++ Background file
++ Reference file
++ Sample file
++ Filename 221122_Au_5K00014
+- Scan>series name	221122_Au_5K

 ### Spectroscopy resolution (ref...)
 - Temperature 1>Temperature 1 (K)	4.92997E+0
 - Lock-in>Modulated signal	Bias (V)	1E-3